 Boarding your Train

-But before you go to your train--validate that train ticket!
-If you have a regional train ticket or ticket for one of the small private lines (or any ticket without a specific train number, date, and time), just before you board your train, find the green and white machine (or in some cases the old-style yellow machines) and insert the end of your ticket.
+If you have a printed regional train ticket or ticket for one of the small private lines (or any ticket without a specific train number, date, and time), just before you board your train, find the green and white machine (or in some cases the old-style yellow machines) and insert the end of your ticket.
 This prints the time and date of the first use of your ticket, and makes it valid for the journey.
 There are stiff fines for not validating your ticket.
 Validation applies to regional train tickets or any ticket that does not have a specific date, time, and seat number on it.

-Once you find your train, just board it.
-You will probably have to show your ticket to a conductor once during your journey so keep it where you can get to it.
-Usually there are racks above the seats for luggage.
-Sometimes there are dedicated shelves near the ends of each coach for your larger baggage.
+If you don't have an assigned seat, just board one of the train cars for your class of travel.
+Usually, there are racks above the seats for luggage, or dedicated shelves near the ends of each coach for your larger baggage.
+On some trains, large pieces of luggage can fit between two rows of back-to-back seats.
 Note that you will not find porters in the station or waiting by the track to help you with your luggage, you will need to get your luggage onto the train yourself.

 At Your Destination

 Train stations are bustling places, especially in large cities.
 Be careful about your baggage and wallet.
 Don't let anyone offer to help you with your luggage once you are off the train or offer you transportation.
-If you're looking for a taxi, head outside the station to the taxi stand.
+If you're looking for a taxi, head outside the station to the taxi stand or bus stops.
+In cities with subway systems (metro), there is usually a metro station inside the train station.

 Train Travel FAQ: